 Many companies, especially tech, offer alternate development paths for those who may not see themselves as people managers but want to progress nonetheless.
 This is known as the individual contributor (IC) track.
 Individual contributors progress by taking up new initiatives and projects while regularly sharing insights with the rest of the team.

 Apart from providing linear progression opportunities, encourage employees to move laterally across teams so they know they’re not tied to a specific role or department.
 For example, you can allow marketers to move into product management, or business development reps to take up customer service roles.

-It’s best to provide a mix of theoretical and practical resources, so employees can learn the fundamentals of a skill and how to apply it in their work.
+It’s best to provide a mix of theoretical and practical resources, so employees learn the fundamentals of skill and the practical knowledge of implementing it in their work.

 To help employees better understand the practical aspects of a skill, consider offering in-person or virtual practice sessions.
 If they need to use certain tools to apply their skills, walk them step-by-step through all the navigations and processes within these tools.